 Our Naive Choice

-Jimmy married me in 1987, his high school sweetheart, and leaving the rugged coast of Maine and my hardworking family of fishermen, I set down roots with him in his hometown of Greenfield.
+Jimmy married me in 1987, his high school sweetheart.
+Leaving the rugged coast of Maine and my hardworking family of fishermen, I set down roots with him in his hometown of Greenfield.
 We were drawn by the panoramic views, the beauty of Mt.
-Katahdin, and the stunning sunsets all visible from the very top of his parent’s blueberry fields.
+Katahdin, and the stunning sunsets all visible from the very top of his parents’ blueberry fields.
 Young and naive we put in a quarter-mile road and lots of expensive power lines just for the privilege of seeing that view every day.
 With a little more wisdom and common sense, we would have chosen a more accessible location.
 But over 30 years in, we’re thankful for decisions made during those naive days of youthful we-can-do-it boldness.
 We love it here.

 Generations Before Us

 Like many farms, our spot on the map has ties to generations of family members who tended this land.
 Jimmy’s great-grandfather Darrel Harris was the first in the family to care for the blueberry plants that grow here naturally.
 The stories of old are still being told, but we hear them with a different ear.
 We’re part of the story now.

 Jimmy himself worked every summer in the fields from the time he was old enough to lift a hand-held rake.
 That work continued every summer until his days of boyhood were exchanged for the responsibilities of adulthood, and full-time work took him away from the annual harvest.

 When Jimmy’s parents looked to make a change in 2008, we made the decision to buy the majority of the farm and work the land.
 Jim Sr. and Rosalie kept and still manage the handpicking side of the farm, and Rosalie has an adorable gift shop that adds to our customers’ experience every year.